Ignacio Comonfort: Constitutional Congress

-Congress ratified the Ley Juarez, and nullified many of the commissions that had been made by Santa Anna.
+Congress ratified Ley Juarez and nullified many of the commissions that had been made by Santa Anna.

-On 12 May, the Bishop of Puebla was exiled from Mexico for resisting seizure of church properties.
+On 12 May, the Bishop of Puebla was exiled from Mexico for resisting the seizure of church properties.
 On 5 June, after a secret session, congress voted 70 to 14 to expel Jesuits from the country.
 Critics of the government accused this measure of hypocritically violating the liberal principle of freedom of religion.
 Conservatives feared another wave of anti-clerical legislation, as had occurred in 1833.

 The government also had to deal with the ever-present financial crisis, as Santa Anna's taxes had been lifted and the only source of revenue left was the excise taxes, that northern Governor Vidaurri objected to, duties from customs, which were not substantial, due to a lack of confidence from merchants.
 The Spanish sent a squadron to the Port of Vera Cruz with representative Miguel de los Santos Alvarez on board, and this was interpreted as a hostile demonstration by nervous merchants.

 The organic statute meanwhile had been passed on 15 May.
-The statue had a tendency to the centralization of the government by extending the action of the executive over everything, even municipalities.
+The statue tended toward the centralization of the government by extending the action of the executive over everything, even municipalities.
 Limits were however placed on this wide authority.
 The constitutional congress clashed with the president over his claimed power to interfere in the proceedings.
 Comonfort wished to temper the efforts of the deputies who in response to Santa Anna's recent dictatorship, intended to set up a government that Comonfort viewed as too weak.

 The draft of the new constitution had its first reading on 16 June, and the consideration of its clauses was begun at once.
 Like the Constitution of 1824, it embodied many principles borrowed from the Constitution of the United States.
-The declaration of the rights of man took into consideration the judicial thought and constitutions of the world's most advanced nations.
+The Declaration of the Rights of Man took into consideration the judicial thought and constitutions of the world's most advanced nations.
 Equality before the law was accepted as a fundamental right.

 The organization of Coahuila and Nuevo León was now an issue for the government.
-Governor Santiago Vidaurri had attempted to annex the greater part of Coahuila's towns to Nuevo León, but Comonfort on 15 April 1856, declared this act null, a decree that was confirmed by congress.
+Governor Santiago Vidaurri had attempted to annex the greater part of Coahuila's towns to Nuevo León, but Comonfort on 15 April 1856, declared this act null, a decree that was confirmed by Congress.

 Comonfort struggled against both the radical wing of his party and against clerical conservatives, both of which accused the president of conceding too much to the other.